rcantini/rcantini.github.io/content/post/personality_detection/index.md

 - Keras-Tensorflow
 ---

-In this post I show how to fine-tune a **BERT** classifier using the Huggingface Transformers library and Keras+Tensorflow in order to detect users' personality type based on some text they have posted, according to the **Myers–Briggs Type Indicator** (MBTI).
+In this post I show how to fine-tune a **BERT** classifier using the Huggingface Transformers library and Keras+Tensorflow in order to understand users' personality based on some text they have posted, according to the **Myers–Briggs Type Indicator** (MBTI).

 The proposed notebook, described in the following, was developed on *Google Colab* and is comprised of the following steps:
 - **Data preparation**: MBTI data are loaded, preprocessed and prepared according to the BERT specifications.